rumsystem/quorum/README.md

 <span id="build_quorum"></span>

-Build the quorum binary by running the command: `make linux` or  `make buildall`.
+Build the quorum binary by running the command: `make linux` for Linux amd64 or `make buildall` for all supported amd64 targets.
 You can find the binary file in the `dist` dir.

+Release packaging uses GoReleaser separately: run `make goreleaser-build` for a local Linux amd64 snapshot package, `make goreleaser-build-all` for all configured snapshot packages, or `make release` for a release build.

 *or*